ReflectionHLE/ReflectionHLE/README.md

 Reflection Keen can auto-detect and read the data from this pack (assuming it was installed from setup_catacombs_pack_2.1.0.5.exe).

-Link to the pack on GOG.com: http://www.gog.com/game/catacombs_pack
+Link to the pack on GOG.com: https://www.gog.com/game/catacombs_pack

 ------------------------------------------------------------
 Running any of the games using the corresponding source port
 ------------------------------------------------------------

+If you used an installer for the games, creating shortcut/launcher icons on the way, then selecting the correct icon should be sufficient.

 Reflection Keen should consist of five executables, one per game, capable of launching all supported versions of the given game:

 - reflection-kdreams(.exe) for Keen Dreams.
 - reflection-cat3d(.exe) for Catacomb 3-D (The Descent).
 - reflection-catabyss(.exe) for The Catacomb Abyss.
 - reflection-catarm(.exe) for The Catacomb Armageddon.
 - reflection-catapoc(.exe) for The Catacomb Apocalypse.

-If you used an installer for the games, creating shortcuts in the way, clicking on the correct shortcut should be sufficient.

-If you want to manually start a game on Windows, make sure that SDL2.dll resides with the exe of choice.
+If you want to manually start a game on Windows, make sure that SDL2.dll and libspeexdsp-1.dll reside with the exe of choice.

 Check above for "game data" in order to find a way to obtain compatible data.